Famine has been declared in Unity State in South Sudan – millions are at risk of starving.

 - Nearly 7.5 million people are in need of humanitarian assistance and protection across the country as a result of armed conflict, inter-communal violence, economic crisis, disease outbreaks and climatic shocks.

 - Acute malnutrition remains a major public health emergency.
 Out of 23 counties with recent data, 14 have Global Acute Malnutrition at or above 15% of the population.

-- 5.5 million people (47% of the national population) are expected to be severely food insecure by July 2017.
+- 5.5 million people (47% of the national population) are estimated to be severely food insecure.
 The magnitude of the food crisis is unprecedented.

 What we are doing

 CARE’s emergency response has so far directly assisted more than 470,000 people (overall figure as at December 2016) in four of the worst affected states, with emergency nutrition, water, sanitation, health, hygiene, education and protection support.
 We also support over 40 health facilities in Unity and Upper Nile States.

 Our emergency response plan previously focused on Eastern and Central Equatoria is now being revised to a whole country response plan.
 We have joined the UNICEF Rapid Response Missions to Leer County and will explore the potential for CARE to provide longer term nutrition assistance in this county, building on CARE’s large presence in Northern Unity, including the Bentiu Protection of Civilians camp.

 Click here to read the latest stories from CARE’s emergency response in South Sudan.

 What is the definition of famine?